São Luís Island

-São Luís Island also known as Upaon-açu Island (officially) or Maranhão Island is an island in the state of Maranhão, Brazil with an area of 1,412.4 km^{2} (545 sq mi), located between the Baía de São Marcos and the Baía de São José.
+São Luís Island also known as Upaon-Açu Island (officially) or Maranhão Island is an island in the state of Maranhão, Brazil with an area of 1,412.4 km^{2} (545 sq mi), located between the Baía de São Marcos and the Baía de São José.
 There are four cities located in the island: São Luís, after which the island is named, São José de Ribamar, Paço do Lumiar, and Raposa.
 The city of São Luís also covers three more minor islands, Tauá Mirim, Tauá, and Medo.
 Raposa also has an island.
 The population of these four cities according to the mid 2021 estimate is 1,453,128, up from 1,309,330 at the 2010 Census.

 São Luís is the capital of the state.
-The Island was originally named Upaon-Açu (meaning "Big Island" in the Tupi language) by the Native inhabitants of the island.
-It is the most populous island in South America, and is among the 50 most populous islands in the world.
+The Island was originally named Upaon-Açu (meaning "Big Island" in the Tupi language) by the native inhabitants of the island.
+It is the most populous island in South America, and is reckoned among the 50 most populous islands in the world, with a similar population to Sardinia or Manhattan.

 History

-São Luis was founded in 1612 by Daniel de la Rivardière, a French officer commissioned by Henry IV of France to establish a colony in this vicinity.
+The city of São Luis was founded in 1612 by Daniel de la Rivardière, a French officer commissioned by Henri IV of France to establish a colony in this vicinity.
+It was named for Henri's 8-greats-grandfather, King Saint Louis IX (1214–1270).
 The French colony was expelled in 1615 by the Portuguese, who, in turn, surrendered to the Dutch in 1641.
 In 1644 the Dutch abandoned the island, when the Portuguese resumed possession, and held the city to the end of their colonial rule in Brazil.
 The city became the seat of a bishopric in 1679.

 Geography

 The island of Upaon-Açu is located between two large estuarine systems that are the bays of São Marcos on the right side and São José on the left side in the central region of Golfão Maranhense.
+It has an area of 1,412.4 km2, similar to Rhodes or Kauaʻi.
 The two bays are interconnected in the southwest by the channels of the Strait of Mosquitoes and Strait of Coqueiros (separating the island of Upaon-Açu from the island of Tauá-Mirim).
 In the São Marcos bay, the watershed of the Mearim river and its tributaries flows, while in the São José/Arraial bay the watersheds of the Itapecuru and Munim rivers break.
 In this region, the amplitude of the tides can exceed seven meters.
 The region presents numerous streams and tidal channels.
 Several agents have modeled relief such as those of climatic, hydrological and oceanographic origin, as well as intense wind, marine and fluvial activity, with vegetation characterized by remnants of the Amazonian Forest, Mangroves and Campo de Perizes, an extensive fluvial plain with predominantly herbaceous, located on the mainland.